drsanches/photobooth/readme.md

 ### Back
 - Add cache?
-- Use AOP for auth?
+- Use AOP or spring security mechanism for auth?
 - Do not create UserProfile for admin?
 - Use only cookies instead of authorization header for token?
+- Separate app, auth, scheduler and notifier to different modules?
+- Add stub for Google auth?
+- Use records instead of DTO classes?
+- Use requestId instead of UUID in errors?
+- Add userId fields for UserAuth and UserProfile?
 - Use 404 instead 401 for nonexistent urls
-- Separate app, auth, scheduler and notifier to different modules?
-- Add stub for Google auth
 - Limit container resources
 - Use naming `expires` or `expiresAt`.
 Maybe rename `createdTime` to `created`
-- Test indexes
+- Test indexes and maybe add new
-- Use records instead of DTO classes
-- Authorization refactoring using spring security mechanism?
-- Use requestId instead of UUID in errors?
 - Fix error "host not found in upstream" if nginx started without app and elk
-- Add userId fields for UserAuth and UserProfile
 - Support different login options (username/password and google both)
 - Initialize name and avatar from Google info
 - Delete expired fcm tokens
 - Return `expires` in fcm token controller
 - Remove IMAGE_SERVER_ADDRESS from requirements
+- Add new tables to the readme

 ### Tests
+- Use another framework?
 - Test sorting
-- Test 2FA
 - Test transactions
-- Use another framework?
 - Actualize readme with spring tests